otakupahp/gitflow/Gitflow.md

 *11:34* Bugfix branched from Develop - here is a fix to and error found on develop

 *11:36* Release branched from Develop - we are ready to sent this to Master

+*11:38* Bugfix branched from Release - by default the bugfix is branched from Develop, but this one was forced to branch from the release